aturner-epcc/green-software-hpc/index.md

 ::::::::::::::::::::::::::::::::::::::  objectives

-## After completing this session you should:
+## After completing this lesson you should:

 - Be able to understand the concept of carbon efficiency and how it relates to energy efficiency - including cases where energy efficiency can be at odds with carbon efficiency